Last Updated: May 20, 2019 9:01AM

 Today, the whole world rests literally at our fingertips.
 Using the smartphones in our pockets, we can contact people halfway around the globe in real-time, making new friends and practicing different languages.
-Immigrants and travelers cross borders in record numbers in search of new opportunities and experiences, and the Internet makes it easier than ever to exchange information and disseminate knowledge.
+Immigrants and travelers cross borders in record numbers in search of new opportunities and experiences.
+The Internet makes it easier than ever to exchange information and disseminate knowledge.
 The whole world has gone global.

-Businesses across regions and industries keep the opportunities and challenges that accompany an increasingly interconnected world at the front of their proverbial minds.
+Businesses across regions and industries understand both the opportunities and challenges of an increasingly interconnected world.
+Now more than ever, companies can design and develop globalized products to reach target audiences in a truly global market.
 To refer to the activities that businesses engage in when they expand beyond national borders, researchers have created the acronym GILT (globalization, internationalization, localization, and translation).
 Of these terms, “translation,” which refers to the process of converting text from one language to another, is the most readily understood.
 But what distinguishes the other three?

-Localization, globalization, and internationalization sound like similar concepts, and indeed many people often use them interchangeably.
-However, subtle differences set them apart, and differentiating them is key for anyone tasked with helping a company “go global.”
+Localization, globalization, and internationalization sound like similar concepts.
+Indeed, many people often use them interchangeably.
+But subtle differences set them apart, and differentiating them is key for anyone tasked with helping a company “go global.”
 Understanding the differences among these terms ensures that a brand’s message can resonate globally.

-In this article, we’ll explore the similarities and differences among globalization, internationalization and localization, and how to address the pain points associated with each.
+In this article, we’ll explore the similarities and differences among globalization, internationalization and localization.
+Plus, we’ll address the pain points associated with each.

 What Is Globalization?